F2

 Safety first: Turn off power at the breaker and allow the oven to cool completely before working.

-- Replace EOC if needed: If sensor and wiring test good and F2 persists, replace the electronic oven control board.
+- Replace EOC if needed: If the sensor and wiring test good and F2 persists, replace the electronic oven control board.

 Advertisements